lukefisher03/galaga-clone/README.md

 - [x] Split code into multiple files.
 - [x] Add enemies to shoot at (probably multiple enemies). _This is like kinda there, we'll update more later once collisions are working_
 - [ ] Implement health, possibly do a health bar or hearts?
+- [ ] Level building and customization.
+  - [x] Add basic level stuff.
+  - [ ] Add a way to switch between or progress between levels.
+Like a manager or something.
+  - [x] Add functions for spawning in enemy clusters in a less verbose way.
+    - Good enough for now
 - [ ] Start menu?
+- [ ] Add animations for shooting and dying.
+- [ ] Add a variety of enemies.
+- [ ] Enemies might every once and a while do something other than move horizontally and shoot?

 ### Nice to haves

-- [ ] Better stars in the background that maybe move around a little when you move.
+- [x] Better stars in the background that maybe move around a little when you move.
 - [ ] Better or maybe even custom sprites.
 - [ ] Make sure that my cpu utilization is at least okay.
 - [ ] Add screenshots of gameplay (once there is gameplay).
-- [ ] Make Makefile actually look decent.
+- [x] Make Makefile actually look decent.
+(50% there, still some possible work in progress needed, but I'm marking this done for now)
-- [ ] Convert quad tree to be stack allocated or at least do research into whether or not that's a good idea.
+- [x] Convert quad tree to be stack allocated or at least do research into whether or not that's a good idea.
+  - Quad tree should be heap allocated.
+Sure, the stack would be faster, but due to the theoretical size of the quad tree heap allocation seems like a better choice.
 - [ ] Ensure good and helpful comments throughout the code.
 - [x] Standardize code style.
 - [x] Pause game when unfocused.